 Manufacturing Equipment Maintenance

 Global manufacturers rely on the uptime of their equipment to meet product delivery targets.
 Unscheduled maintenance or equipment failure can result in lost profits, poor quality, and unmet commitments.
-Conversely, over-scheduling maintenance activities also impacts cost and output.
-Manufacturers were early adopters of Internet of Things (IOT) technology for the real-time monitoring of equipment sensors (e.g. temperature, vibration, humidity, motor loading, etc.) to have a better understanding of the state of their environment.
+Conversely, over-scheduling maintenance activities also impact cost and output.
+Manufacturers were early adopters of Internet of Things (IoT) technology for the real-time monitoring of equipment sensors (e.g., temperature, vibration, humidity, motor loading, etc.) to have a better understanding of the state of their environment.
 What if predictive models and machine learning (ML) could be used to optimize maintenance scheduling?
 SAP Data Hub can be used to orchestrate the end-to-end data flow to feed an ML platform to predict impending outages and schedule corrective maintenance before any disruptions.

 Customer Affinity Recommendations